-NOTE: The Humidi-MiZer system is a factory-installed option.
+NOTE: The Humidi-MiZer system is a factory installed option.

 The Humidi-MiZer dehumidification system requires a field-supplied and installed space relative humidity control device.
-This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint, see Fig. 55) or a combination thermostat-humidistat control device such as Carrier's Edge[®] Pro Thermidistat with isolated contact set for dehumidification control (see Fig. 56).
-The humidistat is normally used in applications where a temperature control is already provided (units with PremierLink[TM] control).
+This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint) (see Fig. 42) or a combination thermostat-humidistat control device such as Carrier's Edge® Pro Thermidistat (see Fig. 43) with isolated contact set for dehumidification control.
+The humidistat is normally used in applications where a temperature control is already provided (units with PremierLinkTM control).

-Fig. 55 - Accessory Field-Installed Humidistat
+Fig. 42 - Accessory Field-Installed Humidistat

-Fig. 56 - Edge® Pro Thermidistat
+Fig. 43 - Edge Pro Thermidistat

-To connect the Carrier humidistat (HL38MG029):
+To Connect the Carrier Humidistat (HL38MG029):

-- 1. Route the humidistat 2-conductor cable (field-supplied) through hole provided in the unit corner post. - 2.
-Feed wires through the raceway built into the corner post (see Fig. 50) to the 24-v barrier located on the left side of the control box.
+- 1. Route the humidistat 2-conductor cable (field-supplied) through the hole provided in the unit corner post. - 2.
+Feed wires through the raceway built into the corner post (see Fig. 44) to the 24-v barrier located on the left side of the control box.
 The raceway provides the UL-required clearance between high-voltage and low-voltage wiring. - 3.
-Use wire nuts to connect humidistat cable to two PINK leads in the low-voltage wiring as shown in Fig. 57).
+Use wire nuts to connect humidistat cable to two PINK leads in the low-voltage wiring as shown in Fig. 45.

-To connect the Thermidistat device (33CS2PPRH-01):
+To connect the Thermidistat device (33CS2PPRH-01)

-- 1. Route the Thermidistat multi-conductor thermostat cable (field-supplied) through hole provided in the unit corner post. - Feed wires through the raceway built into the corner post (see Fig. 50) to the 24-v barrier located on the left side of the control box.
+- Route the Thermidistat multi-conductor thermostat cable (field-supplied) through the hole provided in the unit corner post. - Feed wires through the raceway built into the corner post (see Fig. 42) to the 24-v barrier located on the left side of the control box.
 The raceway provides the UL-required clearance between high-voltage and low-voltage wiring. - 3.
-The Thermidistat has dry contacts at terminals D1 and D2 for dehumidification operation (see Fig. 58).
+The Thermidistat has dry contacts at terminals D1 and D2 for dehumidification operation (see Fig. 46).
 The dry contacts must be wired between CTB terminal R and the PINK lead to the LTLO switch with field-supplied wire nuts.
-Refer to the installation instructions included with the Carrier Edge Pro Thermidistat device for more information.
+Refer to the installation instructions included with the Carrier Edge Thermidistat device for more information.